 Industry: Computer hardware, e-sports

-Computer hardware brand AMD has made its phenomenal mark into the metaverse.
-AMD teamed up with MAKAMAKES to create four new maps in the Fortnite Creative Island.
-This team-up made Fortnite players experience AMD brand from a whole new perspective, with the islands looking exactly like an AMD RX 6000 graphics card, and an AMD Ryzen 5000 processor.
+AMD, the computer hardware brand, has made an impressive splash in the metaverse by partnering with MAKAMAKES to create four new maps in the wildly popular game Fortnite Creative Island.
+The experience was nothing short of mind-blowing, as the islands were designed to look like an AMD RX 6000 graphics card and an AMD Ryzen 5000 processor.

 Reason for AMD’s Success: